 In the summer of 2017 he made his film debut as a jazz drummer for the Bo Bartlett production titled "Things Don't Stay Fixed."

-As a percussionist, Embrich has performed extensively with Long Bay Symphony, Carolina Wind Symphony, Lake Murray Symphony Orchestra, LaGrange Symphony Orchestra, Southern Illinois Music Festival Orchestra, Southern Illinois Symphony Orchestra, Schwob Wind Ensemble, Schwob Philharmonic, Schwob Contemporary Ensemble, Schwob Percussion Ensemble, Schwob Trombone Ensemble, Columbus Ballet, Fort Benning Brass Band, SIUC Percussion Ensemble, SIUC Wind Ensemble, Southern Illinois Improvisation Unit, Southern Illinois West African Drumming Ensemble, and Altgeld Chamber Players.
+As a percussionist, Embrich has performed extensively with the University of South Carolina Department of Theatre and Dance, Long Bay Symphony, Carolina Wind Symphony, Lake Murray Symphony Orchestra, LaGrange Symphony Orchestra, Southern Illinois Music Festival Orchestra, Southern Illinois Symphony Orchestra, Schwob Wind Ensemble, Schwob Philharmonic, Schwob Contemporary Ensemble, Schwob Percussion Ensemble, Schwob Trombone Ensemble, Columbus Ballet, Fort Benning Brass Band, SIUC Percussion Ensemble, SIUC Wind Ensemble, Southern Illinois Improvisation Unit, Southern Illinois West African Drumming Ensemble, and Altgeld Chamber Players.
 He has shared the stage with many guest artists such as Third Coast Percussion, Eric Mandat, Don Sinta Quartet, George Curran, Michelle Debruyn, Marianne Gythfeldt, Andrew Zohn, and Bolokada Conde.

 Festival performances have included Music Under The Dome, Outside The Box Festival, Southeast Trumpet Festival, Southeast Trombone Symposium, College Music Society Conference, South Carolina Summer Dance Conservatory, Columbus DayLily Festival, Mayfest Arts Festival, and in 2016 he served as principal timpanist with the SIMF Orchestra, featuring the Southern Illinois Music Festival’s grand production of “William Tell in 1776.”
-In addition to the SJO, he also performed with the featured Schwob Wind Ensemble at the 2018 GMEA Conference in Athens, GA.
+He performed with both the Schwob Jazz Orchestra and Schwob Wind Ensemble at the 2018 GMEA Conference in Athens, GA.

 He has performed and recorded a number of world-premiere works with the Schwob Philharmonic, Schwob Wind Ensemble, SIUC Wind Ensemble, SIUC Percussion Ensemble, and Schwob Contemporary Ensemble.
 These premiere works include composers like John Link, Lawrence Axelrod, James Ogburn, Benjamin Hjertmann, and Stephen Goss.

-Aside from performing, he has served as an applied percussion/drum set lessons instructor at the Schwob School of Music Preparatory Division, and AAA Swing City Music.
+As an educator, he has served as an applied percussion/drum set lessons instructor at Columbia Arts Academy, Lexington School of Music, Irmo Music Academy, Schwob School of Music Preparatory Division, and AAA Swing City Music.
 Additionally, he has been frequently engaged as a percussion instructor with a number of high school programs including Collinsville High School, Crisp County High School, Columbus High School, and Carbondale Community High School.